Alaska braces for huge storm, flooding, power outages feared

 “It’s a historic-level storm,” Thoman said of the system steaming toward Alaska.
 “In 10 years, people will be referring to the September 2022 storm as a benchmark storm.”

 Hurricane-force winds were forecast in parts of the Bering Sea, while in the small communities of Elim and Koyuk, around 90 miles (145 kilometers) from the hub community of Nome, water levels could be up to 18 feet (5 meters) above the normal high tide line, according to the National Weather Service.
-Flood warnings were in effect until Sunday in some areas.
+Flood warnings were in effect until Monday in parts of northwest Alaska.

 In Nome, which has about 3,500 residents, Leon Boardway was working as usual Friday at the Nome Visitors Center, a half-block from the Bering Sea.
 “I just want to keep my door open and the coffee pot on,” he said after it had begun to rain and the winds picked up.

 But few people were coming by.
-Residents, visitors and businesses in the town, famous for being the end of the Iditarod Trail Sled Dog Race and the setting for the dredging-for-gold reality show “Bering Sea Gold,” were boarding up windows and otherwise preparing for the storm.
+Residents, visitors and businesses in the town, famous for being at the end of the Iditarod Trail Sled Dog Race and the setting for the dredging-for-gold reality show “Bering Sea Gold,” were boarding up windows and otherwise bracing for the storm.

 “The ocean is getting worse out there,” said Boardway, 71, as he checked out the center’s webcam, which from its high perch has a good view of the swells.